georgevenven/TinyBird/readme.md

 ####
 To Do
 ####
-Next SWE GOALS, INHERITANCE IN THE DATACLASS, AND TWO TRAINING SCRIPTS

-Classificaiton mixes individuals if folders not serperated, fix this
+[] Next SWE GOALS, INHERITANCE IN THE DATACLASS, AND TWO TRAINING SCRIPTS [] Classificaiton mixes individuals if folders not serperated, fix this [] Breaking apart song for inference context length should be its own script [] Collate by song length to not do extreme padding
+[] Settings to set root?
+[] At ability to add song detector to song2spec.py